CSCI4400/MentCare/MentCare/BRANCHINSTRUCTIONS.md

 	your files are out sync, which is a requirement.
 To fix the issue, you first need to pull down from the branch you're wanting to push to and then push your updates up to the branch.
 	Example: Team5 wants to push the changes that they've made on their branch to the master branch, however, they are unable.
-First team branch needs to pull down from the master branch.
+First, Team5 needs to pull down from the master branch.
 After pulling down from the master branch, Team5 can now push their branch up to the master.</p>

 <h3>Resources</h3>